Catherine Dickens: Education and Literary Work

+Marriage

+Dickens immediately took a liking to the 19-year-old Catherine and invited her to his 23rd birthday party.
+She was attractive, intelligent, kind and a gifted musician.
+Catherine and Dickens became engaged in 1835 and he had his likeness painted on ivory by Rose Emma Drummond as an engagement present.
+They were married on 2 April 1836 in St Luke's Church, Chelsea, going on their honeymoon in Chalk, near Chatham in Kent and setting up a home in Bloomsbury.

+She became pregnant almost immediately and the couple went on to have ten children over the next 15 years, and at least two miscarriages.
+During that period, Charles wrote that even if he were to become rich and famous, he would never be as happy as he was in that small flat with Catherine.

 Catherine's sister, Mary Hogarth, entered Dickens's Doughty Street household to offer support to her newly married sister and brother-in-law.
 It was usual for an unwed sister of a wife to live with and help a newly married couple.
-Dickens became very attached to Mary, and she died in his arms after a brief illness in 1837.
+Dickens became very attached to Mary, with historians debating the nature of the relationship, and she died in his arms after a brief illness in 1837.
 She became a character in many of his books, and her death is fictionalised as the death of Little Nell.

 Catherine's younger sister, Georgina Hogarth, joined the Dickens family household in 1842 when Dickens and Catherine sailed to the United States, caring for the young family they had left behind.
 During their trip, Dickens wrote in a letter to a friend that Catherine never felt gloomy or lost courage throughout their long journey by ship, and "adapted to any circumstances without complaint".
 In 1845, Charles Dickens produced the amateur theatrical Every Man in his Humour for the benefit of Leigh Hunt.
-In a subsequent performance, Catherine Dickens, who had a minor role, fell through a trap door.
-In 1851, as 'Lady Maria Clutterbuck', Catherine Dickens published a cookery book, What Shall we Have for Dinner?
+In a subsequent performance, Catherine, who had a minor role, fell through a trap door.

+In 1851, as 'Lady Maria Clutterbuck', Catherine published a cookery book, What Shall we Have for Dinner?
 Satisfactorily Answered by Numerous Bills of Fare for from Two to Eighteen Persons.
 It contained many suggested menus for meals of varying complexity together with a few recipes.
 It went through several editions until 1860.
-Also in 1851, she had a nervous breakdown after the death of her daughter, Dora Annie Dickens, aged seven months.
+Also in 1851, she allegedly had a nervous breakdown after the death of her daughter, Dora Annie Dickens, aged seven months.

-Over the subsequent years, Dickens claimed Catherine became an increasingly incompetent mother and housekeeper; he also blamed her for the birth of their ten children, which caused him financial worries.
-He had hoped to have no more after the birth of their fourth son Walter, and he claimed that her coming from a large family had caused so many children to be born.
-To ensure no more children could be born, he ordered their bed to be separated and put a bookshelf in between them.
-He also tried to have her falsely diagnosed as mentally ill in order to commit her to an asylum.
-Their separation in May 1858, after Catherine accidentally received a bracelet meant for Ellen Ternan, was much publicised, and rumours of Dickens's affairs were numerous—all of which he strenuously denied.